 You can create orchestration rules in USM Anywhere that automatically trigger a Jira response action when events match the criteria that you specify.
 For example, you might create a rule where USM Anywhere automatically creates a new Jira task when malware is detected so that a member of your response team can manage and address the issue.
+Response Action rules can also be configured to populate Jira tickets with information from USM Anywhere.

 Note: Before launching a Jira response action or creating a Jira orchestration rule, the AlienApp for Jira must be enabled and connected to your cloud-based Jira instance.
 For more information, see Configuring the AlienApp for Jira.